fallen-icarus/cardano-loans/README.md

 A consequence of these requirements is that all Ask UTxOs created *must* be for the same borrower.

 The borrower's credential must signal approval so that only that borrower can initiate negotiations under that identity.
-This helps cryptographically prevents identity theft.
+This helps cryptographically prevent identity theft.

 The loan asset is deliberately allowed to be the same as a collateral asset to enable secured loans.
 Secured loans are very useful for bootstrapping a borrower's credit history.
 You can read more about